Chicken chettinad gravy recipe

 - Add chicken, turmeric, chili powder, curd,salt and ginger garlic paste to a bowl.
 Marinate the chicken and set aside.

 - On a low flame, dry roast coriander seeds and red chilies.
 When the coriander seeds begin to smell good, add elaichi, jeera, saunf, pepper, cinnamon and cloves.
 Roast till cloves smell good & the spices turn slightly dark but not burnt.

-- Next add poppy seeds.
+- Next add cashews or poppy seeds.
 Quickly toss.
 Make sure not to burn the masala.
 You can also set these aside to a plate before adding coconut.

 - Add coconut and fry until the coconut smells good.

 - Cool all these.
 Add them to a blender jar and pour little water.
 Make a smooth paste, adding more water as required.
 Set aside the masala to a small bowl.

 - In the same jar, grind tomatoes to smooth.
 You can also use chopped tomatoes.

 - Heat oil in a pan, add bay leaf and onions.
 Fry till they turn translucent to golden.

 - Transfer the chicken and fry for at least 4 to 5 mins on a medium high heat.

 - Add tomatoes, turmeric, salt and chili powder (if using).
 Mix well and fry till the oil begins to separate.

 - Then add the ground paste and curry leaves.
 Fry for 2 to 3 mins.

 - Pour 1 ¼ cup water.
 I use hot water.
 Using cold water sometimes toughens the chicken.
 Cover and cook till the chicken is fully cooked.
 It should be fork tender and soft.

 - The gravy becomes thick by then.
 If not cook without a lid and evaporate some water.
 Pour more water if needed to get the desired consistency.
 Cook till the chicken gravy thickens and reaches the right curry consistency.
 Optionally garnish with fried curry leaves.

 - Serve chicken chettinad gravy with rice or phulka.